fabiocicerchia/salmonjs/README.md

  * Handle events bound with `addEventListener`, HTML attributes (`on*`)
  * Exclude external URIs in the crawling
  * Process the page using PhantomJS
- * Store the page details in a report directory
+ * Generate report for each page crawled
-  * HTTP Header
+  * HTTP header
   * HTTP method
   * Data sent
   * Page output